Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 }
 ```

+## Plugin tasks

 You can find the plugin tasks under the task group **Catalog-monitor**.
-The tasks whose name start with a **_** are internal and are not meant to be used.
+The tasks whose name starts with a **_** are internal and are not meant to be used, whereas the main plugin tasks are:

-The gradle task to call to generate the report is named **generateReport**.
-Using this will generate reports (catalog_report.html or catalog_report.json, or both) inside the build/catalog-dependencies-monitor/ directory.
+* The Gradle task **generateReport**.
+Using this will generate reports (catalog_report.html or catalog_report.json, or both) inside the
+  build/catalog-dependencies-monitor/ directory.

-The gradle task to automatically update your catalog tom file is named **updateDependenciesInTomCatalog**.
+* The Gradle task **updateDependenciesInTomCatalog** to automatically update your catalog tom file.
+We’ve been using this task for quite
-We’ve been using this task for quite some time, although we still consider it experimental.
+  some time, although we still consider it experimental.
 It works very well, but it may contain some bugs.
-Please use it and let us know what you think or report any issues you encounter.
+Please use it and let us know
+  what you think or report any issues you encounter.
 Note that it simply updates the versions in the toml file.
-It never commits any changes to git.
+It never commits any changes
+  to git.

 ## Contributors

-If you would like to help, but don't know where to start, please note that finding bugs and debugging the code is always
+If you would like to help but don't know where to start, please note that finding bugs and debugging the code is always
 a good start.
-Simple Pull Requests that fix anything other than Version Comparator core code (documentation, JavaDoc, typos, test
+Simple Pull Requests that fix anything other than Version Comparator core code (documentation, Javadoc, typos, test
 cases, etc) are
 always appreciated and would be merged quickly.
 However, if you want or feel the need to change the main code or add a new functionality, please do not issue a pull
 request
 without [creating a new  issue](https://github.com/Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/issues/new)
 and discussing your desired
 changes, _**before you start working on it**_.
 It would be a shame to reject your pull request if it might not align with the project's goals, design expectations or
 planned functionality.